Load from Spark Dataframe

 There are 3 levels of stats:

-• Batch level: data will be loaded to TigerGraph by micro batches, malformed or invalid data count of the batch will be logged.
+• Batch level: data will be loaded to TigerGraph in micro batches.
+The counts of malformed or invalid data of the batch will be logged.

-• Partition level: the data source can contain multiple partitions, and the log will show how many rows of the partition has been sent to TigerGraph.
+• Partition level: the data source can contain multiple partitions, and the log will show how many rows of the partition have been sent to TigerGraph.

-• Job Level (only available for TigerGraph 3.10.0 or higher): The overall loading statistics of the Spark job aggregated by TigerGraph service KAFKASTRM-LL.
-It requires providing username and password to query /gsqlserver endpoint.
+• Job Level (available for TigerGraph 3.10+): The overall loading statistics of the Spark job aggregated by TigerGraph service KAFKASTRM-LL.
+This requires providing username and password to the query/gsqlserver endpoint.

 Sample loading statistics: